mhowe0422/mhowe0422.github.io/_posts/2018-10-29-CrimeReport.md

 ## Stolen Vehicle
 ### Census 2023 Banksville 300 Oakville Dr On 10/24/18 the victim reported that a known actor stole his parked vehicle with keys.
 (10/23 2200 - 10/24 0100hrs) CCR 210667

+# Remember our Police Department support during the Sq.
+Hill shooting